 Interval variable can be added and subtracted, but cannot be multiplied and divided.
 Ratio variable, on the other hand, does all this.

-This is an extension of the ordinal variable, with a standardised difference between variables in the interval scale.
+Interval variable is an extension of the ordinal variable, with a standardised difference between variables in the interval scale.
 There are two distributions on interval variables, namely; normal distribution and non-normal distribution

 A real-valued random variable is said to be normally distributed if its distribution is unknown.
 We consider two main samples of normal distribution and carry out different tests on them.